SMK121/CD-Pipeline-Jenkins-Job-1-2-3-Setup/README.md

 Credential used:

 suhaib-jenkins-2gh-ttt-app
-(To Read and Write Repository Changes)

-This allows Jenkins to:
+Purpose:

 Authenticate securely with GitHub.
-Fetch repository branches.
+Allow Jenkins to fetch repository branches.
-Push merged changes back to the remote repository.
+Allow Jenkins to push merged changes back to GitHub.

 No passwords are stored inside the Jenkins job configuration.

 Job 2 Troubleshooting

-Initially, the merge failed.
+During the first merge attempt, the process failed.

 Original command: